LAW ENFORCEMENT FAQ

 Where do I get an application for the Professional Licensing Program?

 The first step of the application process is to apply to Hennepin Technical College online within the application deadlines and submit official college transcripts.
 (The Law Enforcement Certificate major will only be available on the HTC online application during the application date ranges.)
 When you apply to HTC, you will be asked to activate your StarID.
 You will use StarID to login to your eServices account, etc. The next step is to submit a program application.
 The Law Enforcement Program Application Packet consists of a LEEC application form, a Minimum Selection Standards Advisory Form, Criminal Conviction Advisory Form, and an Admission Preference Certification Form.
 Applications are available online only when applications are being accepted for a particular semester.
 The deadline to apply for Fall semester is May 1.
 The deadline to apply for Spring semester is October 1.
+Please note: application to the program does not guarantee placement.

 Will I need to take the Accuplacer Placement Test?